 It’s a genuinely exhilarating journey, with some gradients approaching 20% (making the Bealach na Ba the steepest road in Britain) and views that rival any alpine pass in Europe.

-Before moving on, in the interest of safety I have to mention that this road is absolutely not suitable for inexperienced drivers, motorhomes, or cars with caravans, so if you fall into either of those categories you should take the alternative signposted route which circles the peninsula up its eastern side to Shieldaig, along its northern edge, and then back down to Applecross.
+Before moving on, in the interest of safety, I have to mention that this road is absolutely not suitable for inexperienced drivers, motorhomes, or cars with caravans.
+If you fall into either of those categories, you should take the alternative signposted route that circles the peninsula up its eastern side to Shieldaig, along its northern edge, and then back down to Applecross.

-In fact, local breakdown services suggest you don’t attempt the Bealach na Ba in anything larger than a VW camper, as although there are lots of passing spaces it only takes one accident to completely block the pass for other road users – something to be doubly aware of in winter when the steep verges on the roadside are covered with snow.
+In fact, local breakdown services suggest you don’t attempt the Bealach na Ba in anything larger than a VW camper.
+Although there are lots of passing spaces it only takes one accident to completely block the pass for other road users – something to be doubly aware of in winter when the steep verges on the roadside are covered with snow.

 The road offers gorgeous views of Lochs Kishorn and Carron at the start before turning 90° west where it winds its way between mountains that loom overhead on either side.
-This is the most dramatic part of the route and you’ll no doubt want to stop to take photos, so thankfully the road has been widened slightly for those drivers that are looking at the views to the sides instead of the road ahead.
+This is the most dramatic part of the route, and it’s extremely photogenic, so thankfully the road has been widened slightly for those drivers that are looking at the views to the sides instead of the road ahead.

 The second car park lies around the corner which is the highest point of the pass and it’s another spot to take in some amazing views, only this time you’ll be able to look west towards the islands of Raasay, Skye, and Rum.